akn-cybersec/bin-exp-journey/Flag Leak/readme.md

 ## Challenge Description

 A format string vulnerability where the flag is stored on the stack in hex format.
-We leak stack values and decode them using a custom C++ hex decoder.
+We leak stack values and decode them using a custom C++ hex decoder.A You can find that decoder in my repo.

 ## Vulnerability